 Visualisation techniques have been scientifically proven to improve performances.
 One reason is that your body cannot tell the difference between a real experience and a vividly imagined one.
 However, there are some specific points to note, to ensure you are doing it correctly.
-Athletes use these extra ingredients and tend to call it mental rehearsal because it’s specific, deliberate and done carefully and consistently.
+Athletes use these extra ingredients and tend to call it mental rehearsal because it is specific, deliberate and done intentionally and consistently.
 Furthermore, unless you get these specifics right, your time spent practicing seeing what you want may be in vain.
-Moreover, you may not be able to create what you want as quoted by Einstein:
+Moreover, being intentional around your practice helps achieve what Einstein said so famously:

 “What you can imagine you can create”

-If you cannot make a clear picture first, it may not be possible to create what you want.
-And some people do find it difficult to make pictures in their mind, as I experienced recently while coaching a client.
+It’s necessary to practice creating a clear picture first of what you desire.
+Furthermore, without this, it may not be possible to create what you want.
+Moreover, some people find it difficult to make pictures in their mind, as I experienced recently while coaching a client.
 Firstly, he couldn’t make a clear picture of what he wanted.
 Secondly, he couldn’t connect with a positive feeling to make the goal more inspirational.
 Lastly, he was frustrated as he felt that there must be something wrong with him because of this.

 The goal wasn’t really that important